 Chinese rice wine is consumed as an alcoholic beverage and is as used as an ingredient in Asian dishes.
 It is made from fermenting and distilling rice, where the rice starch is converted to sugars.
 The alcohol content is somewhere between 18 and 25 percent, making it a strong drink compared to beer (averaging 5 percent) and wine (coming in around 12 percent).
 There are several types of rice wines (nearly 2 dozen), and in parts of South, Southeast, and East Asia they are mainly enjoyed as a beverage.
 But there are two rice wines in particular that are very important in Chinese and Taiwanese cooking: Mijiu rice wine and Shaoxing rice wine.

-Mijiu Rice wine
+Mijiu Rice Wine

-- Stir-Fried Vegetables: Stir-fry vegetables usually means green vegetables like cabbage, spring greens, and spinach.
-Some people like to add a couple drops of rice wine when they stir-fry the vegetables because it enhances not only the flavor of the vegetable but also gives it a special fragrance.
+Both Chinese and Taiwanese people use Mijiu rice wine almost on a daily basis in vegetable stir-fries, stews, soups, and desserts.
+Stir-fry vegetables usually contain green vegetables like cabbage, spring greens, and spinach.
+Some people like to add a couple drops of rice wine to enhance not only the flavor of the vegetable but also give the dish a special fragrance.

 Shaoxing Rice Wine

-Shaoxing wine has many different variations and one of these is called nu'er hong (女兒紅).
-Every family in Shaoxing will make Shaoxing wine when their daughter is 1 month old and bury it in the ground until the day of their daughter’s wedding when they open it and drink it to celebrate.
+Shaoxing wine has many different variations and one is called nu'er hong (女兒紅).
+Nu'er means "daughter" in Chinese and hong means "red."
+Red is a lucky color in both the Chinese and Taiwanese cultures and it adds a special significance to this celebratory wine.
+Every family in Shaoxing will make this version of Shaoxing wine when their daughter is 1 month old and bury the bottle in the ground until the day of their daughter’s wedding when they open it and drink it to celebrate.